Army West Point Athletics

 - Assistant Baseball Coach

-Hoy comes to West Point from Louisville, where he spent the 2025 season with the Cardinals’ College World Series team as a graduate assistant.
+Hoy came to West Point from Louisville, where he spent the 2025 season with the Cardinals’ College World Series team as a graduate assistant.

 Additionally, Hoy provided defensive coaching with a focus on infielder technique and consistency, while developing scouting reports and game plans by analyzing opposing teams.